Hong Kong leader ‘concerned’ about Chinese nuclear plant

 Data from the observatory showed that was still the case on Tuesday.

-Lam’s comments came a day after the French joint operator of the Taishan Nuclear Power Plant in the city of Guangdong said it was dealing with a “performance issue” at the plant, but that it was operating within safety parameters.
+Lam’s comments came a day after the French joint operator of the Taishan Nuclear Power Plant in Guangdong province said it was dealing with a “performance issue” at the plant, but that it was operating within safety parameters.
 The company statement followed media reports that the plant could be experiencing a leak.

 The plant is about 135 kilometers (85 miles) from Hong Kong, meaning a potential leak could impact the financial hub.